 Potential problems with dermal filler treatments before your 30’s

-While people in their 30’s are a popular dermal filler clientele in our Melbourne clinic, some cosmetic surgeons are reporting a growing trend of people in their early 20’s embracing the treatment.
+While people in their 30’s are a popular dermal filler clientele in our Melbourne clinic, some doctor are reporting a growing trend of people in their early 20’s embracing the treatment.

 There can be potential problems with using cosmetic injectables too young, including: